 Rowena McBeath M.D., Ph.D. was born and raised in Fairbanks, Alaska.
 Dr. McBeath moved to the east coast to complete her formal education and graduated Cum Laude from Yale University with a degree in Molecular Biochemistry and Biophysics.
 As a recipient of Yale’s Henry Fellowship, she studied and received her Master of Philosophy in Molecular Immunology at Cambridge University.

 Dr. McBeath then pursued her M.D., and Ph.D. in Cellular and Molecular Medicine, while funded by the NIH Medical Scientist Training Program (MSTP) at the Johns Hopkins University School of Medicine and obtained both degrees in 2006.
 Dr. McBeath was then accepted into the Orthopaedic Surgery residency program at Washington University in St. Louis.
-After finishing residency, she then completed her Hand Surgery Fellowship at The Philadelphia Hand Center/Thomas Jefferson University Hospital.
+After finishing residency, she then completed her Hand Surgery Fellowship at Philadelphia Hand to Shoulder Center/Thomas Jefferson University Hospital.

 Awards of Interest